Vsein/roguelike/README.md

 Space - attack

-The potions heals half of the HP.
+The potions heal half of the HP.

 The sword gives a slight boost to the hero damage.